 \section{Future Work}

 Future work includes the following.
 First, test A*+BFHS on more unit-cost domains.
 Second, investigate what is the best memory threshold for the A* phase.
 Third, determine the optimal number of calls to BFHS in each iteration.
 Fourth, find other ways to partition the frontier nodes besides the current depth-based approach.
-If a set of frontier nodes is too large, we may split it into multiple smaller sets and make one call to BFHS on each such small set.
+If a set of frontier nodes is too large, we may split it into multiple smaller sets and make one call to BFHS on each such smaller set.
 This approach may reduce the maximum number of stored nodes but may generate more duplicate nodes.
 In addition, when we make each call to BFHS on frontier nodes at multiple depths, we may consider the number of frontier nodes at each depth so each call to BFHS is on a different number of depths instead of a fixed number.
-Fifth, find out how to apply A*+BFHS to domains with non-unit operator costs.
-For such domains, BFHS's BFS can be replaced by uniform-cost search or Dijkstra's algorithm \cite{dijkstra1959note}.
-In this case, we can store nodes with multiple costs in each layer \cite{zhou2006breadth}.
-Sixth, use external memory such as magnetic disk or flash memory in A*+BFHS to solve very hard problems.
+Fifth, use external memory such as magnetic disk or flash memory in A*+BFHS to solve very hard problems.
 For example, instead of allocating 1/10 of RAM for the A* phase, we can first run A* until RAM is almost full, then store both Open and Closed nodes in external memory and remove them from RAM.
 Then in the BFHS phase, we load back the set of frontier nodes for each call to BFHS from external memory.
 This A*+BFHS version would never perform worse than A*, since it is identical to A* until memory is exhausted, at which point the BHFS phase would begin.